webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 This protocol is not specific to WebRTC, so we can learn the Session Description Protocol first without even talking about WebRTC.
 WebRTC only really takes advantage of a subset of the protcol so we are only going to cover that.
 After we understand the protocol we will move on to its applied usage in WebRTC.

 ## Session Description Protocol
 The Session Description Protocol is defined in [RFC 4566](https://tools.ietf.org/html/rfc4566).
 It is a key/value protocol with a newline after each value.
 It will feel similar to an ini file.
+A Session Description then contains an unlimited amount of Media Descriptions.

-The protocol is used to communicate a list of Media Descriptions.
+Mentally you can model it as a Session Description contains an array of Media Descriptions.

 A Media Description usually maps to a single stream of media.
-So if you wanted to describe a call with three video streams and two audio tracks you would beed five Media Descriptions.
+So if you wanted to describe a call with three video streams and two audio tracks you would have five Media Descriptions.

 ### What does Key/Value mean
 Every line in a Session Description will start with a single character, this is your key.
 It will then be followed by an equal sign.
 Everything after that equal sign is the value.
 After the value is complete you will have a newline.

 The Session Description Protocol defines all the keys that are valid.
 You can only use letters for keys as defined bt the protocol.
 These keys all have significant meaning, which will be explained later.

-Take this example Session Description.
+Take this Session Description excerpt.

 ```
 a=my-sdp-value